taoyds/test-suite-sql-eval/README.md

 ```

 #### Test Suite Execution Accuracy without Values
-If your system does NOT predict values in the SQL queries, you should add `--plug value` which will extract the values used in the gold query and plug them into the predicted query.
+If your system does NOT predict values in the SQL queries, you should add the `--plug value` flag, which will extract the values used in the gold query and plug them into the predicted query.
 ```
 python3 evaluation.py
     --gold [gold file]